Caleb-Shepard/Scripts/README.md

 **ubuntu_easy_beautification.sh**
 ```
-# This will run the script as root.
-Read the script before trying this!
+# This should be run with root privileges
+# modify as you wish before running
 chmod +x ~/Scripts/ubuntu_easy_beautification.sh
 sudo ~/Scripts/ubuntu_easy_beautification.sh
 ```
-After running the script successfully, log into a gnome session and open
+After running the script successfully, log into a Gnome3 session and open
 ```
 # this is the command to open gnome-tweak
 gnome-tweak-tool